leotorrez/LeoTools/README.md

 - **JoinMeshes.py:** Blender plugin that eases the repetitive tasks of mod exporting.
 Includes auto modifier application, shapekeys and even exporting every frame of animation as a unique mod folder.
 Useful for advanced modding and faster workflows.
 [For a guide click here](https://github.com/leotorrez/LeoTools/blob/main/guides/JoinMeshesGuide.md)

-- **quickBlenderImport.py(Currently broken in 4.0):** Eases the process of importing models from dumps, applies materials to each corresponding meshes and does some clean-up tasks on the mesh leaving it in nice quads.
+- **quickBlenderImport.py:** Eases the process of importing models from dumps, applies materials to each corresponding meshes and does some clean-up tasks on the mesh leaving it in nice quads.